The Rise and Fall of the One-Armed Bandits

 Back in 1891 when poker had become fashionable in America, two enterprising New Yorkers Sittman and Pitt devised a poker machine for a solo player.
 These early pokie machines were very different to the more exciting online casino games that we see today!
 The Sittman and Pitt machines featured a glass panel behind which were five reels, each having 10 playing cards mounted on it.
 There were no side levers on these machines so instead, when you'd put in a coin, you pressed a plunger down.
 This spun the reels and the cards flipped over.

 The mechanism was delightfully simple but the machine itself didn't pay out (in most states a cash prize would not have been allowed).
 However the machines were almost always located in bars, so if you got a winning poker hand, the bartender would pass over a prize.
-These days it's much more convenient to play similar games on the ever popular Aristocrat pokie machines.
+These days many people find it more convenient to play online slot games.

 On the pictured machine, the best hand (a royal flush) would win you 100 cigars!
 The smallest prize was a single cigar, awarded for a pair of kings or aces.